Windows

 How to Enable or Disable Profanity Filter in Windows 11 Captions

-This article explains how to turn the Live Captions profanity filter on or off in Windows 11.
+This guide explains how to control the profanity filter for Live Captions in Windows 11.

 With Live Captions, you can enable or disable it, move the Live Captions bar, enable Live Captions in different languages, switch languages, include microphone audio, and more.

-Here’s the easiest way to change this setting.
+This is the easiest way to change your preferences:

-1. Turn on Live Captions by pressing Windows logo key + Ctrl + L.
+1. Turn on Live Captions by pressing the Windows key + Ctrl + L.

-2. Click the Settings (gear) icon on the Live Captions bar.
+2. Click the gear icon on the caption bar.

 3. Select Preferences.